New Year's Eve 2019 in NYC: Where to CelebrateDecember 11, 2018 - by City Guide News Desk

 New Year's Eve in NYC: Alternatives

 Situated at the top of 30 Rockefeller Plaza, Bar SixtyFive has a wraparound terrace that offers immersive, panoramic views of Manhattan and beyond.
 It's classic New York with a contemporary twist.
-Join them this New Year's Eve for a 2-hour champagne and caviar open bar, complimentary passed canapés, a live DJ, and a champagne toast at midnight ($325/person). rainbowroom.com/bar-sixty-five
+Join them this New Year's Eve, with two ticket options.
+The first is a premium Black Tie Bash, and the second is the New Year's Eve party starting at 9:30pm, which includes a 2-hour champagne and caviar open bar, complimentary passed canapés, a live DJ, and a champagne toast at midnight ($446.01/person). rainbowroom.com/bar-sixty-five

-Finish out 2017 on a peaceful note at the New Year's Eve Concert for Peace, an annual concert at the Cathedral of St. John the Divine that was started by Leonard Bernstein in 1984.
-(Fans of Bernstein have a tough choice to make this New Year's, as the famed composer’s musical theatre work will be honored with a New Year’s Eve concert at Lincoln Center featuring some of Broadway’s best: Aaron Tveit, Annaleigh Ashford, Christopher Jackson, and Laura Osnes.)
+Finish out 2018 on a peaceful note at the New Year's Eve Concert for Peace, an annual concert at the Cathedral of St. John the Divine that was started by Leonard Bernstein in 1984.

-NYRR Midnight Run 2017 Kick off the New Year at the Midnight Run!
-Join the fun and celebrate with music and dancing (starting at 10pm) as 2017 comes to a close.
-With a countdown to midnight beginning at 11:59pm, the four-mile run will begin on the stroke of midnight, as will a spectacular fireworks display to light up the night and the start of 2018. nyrr.org
+NYRR Midnight Run.
+Kick off the New Year at Central Park's favorite Midnight Run!
+Join the fun and celebrate with music and dancing (starting at 10pm) as 2018 comes to a close.
+With a countdown to midnight beginning at 11:59pm, the four-mile run will begin on the stroke of midnight, as will a spectacular fireworks display to light up the night and the start of 2019. nyrr.org

 New Year's Eve in NYC: Cruises